gost/docs/gost_raspberrypi.md

 # How to run GOST on Raspberry Pi

 Warning: Raspberry Pi support for GOST is in experimental phase!
-Maybe it works if you are lucky.

 ## Flash card